laravel/nova-docs/4.0/customization/frontend.md

 }
 ```

-Once the variable has been provided to Nova via the `provideToScript` method, you may access it on the global `Nova` JavaScript object:
+Once the variable has been provided to Nova via the `provideToScript` method, you may access it using the global `Nova` JavaScript object
+s `config` method:

 ```js
 const driver = Nova.config('mail_driver');